 Is there a capability to do comparison of data gathered at different project run times on the same target server (s), ie server "X" across monthly scans capturing it over the last x number of months?

-No but you can save the output of the information gathered and manually compare this to a future report.
+- No, however, you can save the output of the information gathered and manually compare this to a future report.

-Where is the .siokit located
+Where is the SIOKIT located?

 What collectors are available for Optical Prime?

-Optical Prime is available using the windows collector or the linux collector
+- Optical Prime is available using the Windows collector or the Linux collector

 Will I be able to group a few Virtual machines and see the workload?